 Education and influences

-From 1989 onwards, I became active as a working musician, both as a steady member of various bands and as a freelance allrounder.
-I became enamoured with the lifestyle of change and variety: doing concerts in barns, living rooms, theaters, concert halls, outdoor festivals, bars; radio and tv shows; at home and abroad, including performances in Belgium, France, Spain, Germany, Switzerland, Lithuania, Norway, Denmark, Sweden, Romania, Croatia, Slovakia, Ireland, England and the USA; backing up famous artists and emerging talented unknowns; getting the VIP treatment one day and suffer abuse the next; no two gigs are alike!
+In 1984, Harm enrolled at the conservatory in Hilversum in 1984, majoring in electric bass, and graduating in 1989.
+The conservatory was a jazz oriented school.
+From 1989 onwards, his activities as a working musician commenced, both as a steady member of various bands and as a freelance allrounder.
+The lifestyle of change and variety became a much-loved habit: doing concerts in barns, living rooms, theaters, concert halls, outdoor festivals, bars, radio and tv shows; at home and abroad (including performances in Belgium, France, Spain, Germany, Switzerland, Lithuania, Norway, Denmark, Sweden, Romania, Croatia, Slovakia, Ireland, England and the USA); backing up famous artists and emerging talented unknowns; getting the VIP treatment one day and suffer abuse the next - no two gigs are alike!

-Meeting musical heroes
+Meeting musical heroes: Garth Hudson